kevinsimper/kevinsimper.dk/app/blog/posts/single-page-app-with-webcomponents-and-router.md

 class PageA extends LitElement {
   render() {
     return html`
-      <div>Page A<div>
+      <div>Page A</div>
     `
   }
 }
-customElements.define("my-pagea", PageA)
+customElements.define('my-pagea', PageA)

 class PageB extends LitElement {
   render() {
     return html`
-      <div>Page B<div>
+      <div>Page B</div>
     `
   }
 }
-customElements.define("my-pageb", PageB)
+customElements.define('my-pageb', PageB)
 ```

-Those page are pretty simple but that is nothing that prevent us from making them full featured with a lot of functionality but for this example we keep it short.
+Those pages are pretty simple but that is nothing that prevents us from making them full featured with a lot of functionality but for this example we keep it short.

 And since we now have two pages we need a main entrypoint for our app, so we can make a new component responsible for showing the correct page.